 At production facilities where predictive maintenance is already the norm, it doesn’t take much to advance to a prescriptive approach.
 Presumably, these facilities already have sensors installed on some or all of the equipment.
 They have the necessary machine health data.
 Now, they need a platform for continuous machine health monitoring that can turn massive amounts of machine health data into clear and actionable insights.
 That way, technicians can spend significantly less time determining what to do and focus all of their efforts on minimizing machine downtime and maximizing manufacturing efficiency.

 Augury is at the forefront of the prescriptive maintenance revolution.
 Our machine health monitoring platform transforms how technicians work and, as a result, how production proceeds.
-Don’t settle for advanced warning about when machines need maintenance.
+Don’t settle for advanced warnings about when machines need maintenance.
 Send technicians into the field equipped and empowered to make the greatest impact.